 - Be sure your visuals show positive emotion.

-- Use images including screenshots of your app.
+- Use images including screenshots of your product.

 - Use contrasting colors to avoid confusion.